Kimberly Osorio: Trial

-Osorio outlined the environment which was present at the magazine: employees often watched pornographic movies, hung pictures of females in G-strings, smoked pot and called women bitches.
-She also claimed that rumors constantly were made detailing untrue stories of her being sexually involved with industry artists.
+Osorio outlined the environment which was present at the magazine: employees often watched pornographic movies, hung pictures of females in G-strings, smoked pot and called women "bitches".
+She also claimed that untrue rumors were made of her being sexually involved with industry artists.

-The trial lasted 8 days, with Ray “Benzino” Scott being asked to leave, or threatened with removal from the courtroom by Judge Jed S. Rakoff.
+The trial lasted eight days, with Ray "Benzino" Scott being asked to leave, or threatened with removal from the courtroom by Judge Jed S. Rakoff.
 The Source filed for bankruptcy protection shortly before the verdict was handed down.
-Kenneth P. Thompson, who represented Osorio in her case, commented that he was not worried about the filing because, "They're still a viable company."
+Kenneth P. Thompson, who represented Osorio in her case, commented that he was not worried about the filing because "They're still a viable company."

-After 2 weeks, a jury of six men and two women concluded that while Osorio had not been a victim of sexual harassment, the co-founders of The Source, David Mays and Scott, had in fact terminated her in retaliation, and that Scott had defamed her character in an interview.
+After two weeks, a jury of six men and two women concluded that while Osorio had not been a victim of sexual harassment, the co-founders of The Source, David Mays and Scott, had in fact terminated her in retaliation, and that Scott had defamed her character in an interview.
 The total judgement was $7.5 million.
 "This verdict shows that all women must be treated with dignity and respect, no matter what industry they work in," attorney Thompson said.

+In 2023, Osorio's story was featured on season 2 of the Louder Than a Riot podcast, in an episode which focused on misogyny in hip hop.